saurabh-ariyan/back-end-developer-interview-questions/gyan.md

    - Error handling of a variable in that record should not be in the DB fetch API but the API which processes this.

 -  Use `GET` when you can say what you want in the terms of "get me x"
+-  For nested documents, filter can work great.
+So if `GET /tweets/` gets me a array of tweets with comments as foreign key then `GET /tweets?embed=comments` gets me the comments embedded in the tweets data array.
 -  getters API should always support commonly used filters: paging the result by count, etc.
+-  API response should not be expected in any particular order by default.
+Ordering if any should be passed as a argument in the url.
 -  API response should support additional metadata and namespaces.
    - GET /users/:id
    ```